juliangruber/just-launch/README.md

 # just-launch

-Launch any browser, on any OS!
+Launch any browser, on any OS, with a fresh session!

 Supports